Teen & Adolescent

 Mental Health Facts & Statistics

 There are many different categories of mental illness, and those who struggle with any of them do not do so by choice.
-A variety of factors can cause and/or lead to the development of mental illness in teens.
-Mental illness looks different for everyone, and the symptoms associated with them can make everyday, mundane tasks feel overwhelming and stressful.
+A variety of factors can cause or lead to the development of mental illness in teens.
+Mental illness looks different for everyone, and the associated symptoms can make everyday, mundane tasks overwhelming and stressful.

 of lifetime cases of mental illness begin at 14 years of age.